frontity/step-by-step-tutorial/tutorial/checking-your-progress.md

 > Sometimes lines are newly added or totally removed, but quite often an added line is a modified version of the removed line.
 For example, in the screengrab above, line 2 and line 8 are new but all other added lines replace the removed line above it.

-At the end of each lesson (and sometimes within a lesson) you will see a box like this linking directly to the commit that has the changes in that lesson (or that part of the lesson).
+At the end of each lesson (and sometimes within a lesson) you will see a box like this one with a link going directly to the commit that has the changes in that lesson (or that part of the lesson):

 {% hint style="success" %}
 Check you're on the right track by comparing your changes with [the ones in this commit](#).